joedono/House-of-Z/17 True Undeath/06 Sweep Citadel.md

 6. King Ashfall will have control over the Valley in only a couple days if the dragon continues to support him
 7. Sweep has no idea who the dragon is or what she wants
 8. Sweep is quite content being a king and isn't interested in leaving
+9. King Ensar is the figurehead monarch of the City of Liches and has come the closest to overthrowing Orcus

 ## What Now?
 The party has a couple threads to followup on.
 1. Search for a heat-resistant material for Blast to make them an airship.
 Found on the Frozen Sea when they find The Shadow.
 2. Talk to Queen Eloreth and find her someone who knows Planeshift.
 Jasper and Valmar can learn this after one more level up.
-3. Find the adventuring party who has been sending their equipment to Tabitha's acid cauldron
-4. Participate in the fighting with the goal of terminating Anguisa, or at least removing her support from King Ashfall and denying her an ally
+3. Participate in the fighting with the goal of terminating Anguisa, or at least removing her support from King Ashfall and denying her an ally
+4. Journey to the City of Liches to speak to King Ensar